l0wc0ster/blog/tabnabbing.md

 ![Image](/img/tabnabbing/3.png)

-Thus, the attacker receives a username and password from the victim with a minimum set of tools and labor costs.
+Thus, the attacker receives a username and password from the victim with a minimum set of tools and time spent.
 In total for the attack you need: a web server with the ability to log POST requests, a phishing web page for authorization and a payload in the form of an html file

 ![Image](/img/tabnabbing/4.png)